majacQ/rails/guides/source/testing.md

 end
 ```

-In the test we send the email and store the returned object in the `email`
+In the test we create the email and store the returned object in the `email`
 variable.
 We then ensure that it was sent (the first assert), then, in the
 second batch of assertions, we ensure that the email does indeed contain what we
 expect.
 The helper `read_fixture` is used to read in the content from this file.